-With rumors circulating the internet and teases from the Cloud9 organization, it’s clear that C9 wants to do another roster change in their CSGO team.
+With rumours circulating the internet and teases from the Cloud9 organization, it’s clear that C9 wants to do another roster change in their CSGO team.
 However, differently than past moves, this change might be what turn the tides for them.

 Reportedly, Cloud9 is in talks with Damian “daps” Steele, ex NRG in-game leader, and Tyson “TenZ” Ngo.
 While adding TenZ, a young and promising player, possible addition of daps is what is causing all the fuss.

 After all, since August last year, Golden, the actual captain, faced a lot of troubles leading this team.